shaniassi/Book-Store-Website/README.md

+# ABOUT
+SereneBooks is a one-stop place for people who love books or are curious enough to explore the literary world.
+This website aims to create a vibrant online community for those who enjoy reading.
+Different genres of books are shared and discovered through this platform, making readers' minds more creative.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.